mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/vector-database-setup.md

 5. Wait for the database to be created.
 This can take some time.

 6. When the database is created, click the database name to view it.
    1. On the **Connectivity & Security** tab, find the inbound security group rule.
-By default this will only accept incoming traffic from your current IPv4 address.
+By default this only accepts incoming traffic from your current IPv4 address.

    2. Optionally, if the database is required to be accessible from other locations as well, click the security group rule, go to the **Inbound rules** tab, then add a rule as follows:
       1. For **Type**, select *PostgreSQL*.